Izurii/easy-auto-launch/README.md

 - :star: Supports NW.js and Electron apps in Windows Store (with some caveats).
 - :disappointed: Not Mac App Store friendly.
 See [Make this Mac App Store compatible](https://github.com/Teamwork/node-auto-launch/issues/43) for more information.

+As the original author of this package is not updating or making any fixes whatsoever I'll be taking this project.
 ## Usage

 ```javascript